-In an early rehearsal for François Girard’s striking new production of Der Fliegende Holländer—streamed for the first time this week—soprano Anja Kampe is joined by choristers and dancers to weave what the director calls “the net of destiny.”
+In an early rehearsal for François Girard’s striking new production of Der Fliegende Holländer, soprano Anja Kampe is joined by choristers and dancers to weave what the director calls “the net of destiny.”

 Verdi’s final masterpiece, Falstaff—with its quicksilver ensembles and vivid characterizations—is a celebration of living in the moment, says director Robert Carsen, who brought a new production of the opera to the Met in 2013.

 Nun Shall Pass

 Go behind the scenes of the creation of Bartlett Sher’s Met-premiere staging of Rossini’s whimsical comedy Le Comte Ory.

 Award-winning set designer Christine Jones discusses bringing Verdi’s Rigoletto into the neon age in Michael Mayer’s Las Vegas–inspired production.

 Friend of the Devil

 In the Met’s 2011 production of Gounod’s Faust, which starred Jonas Kaufmann, director Des McAnuff reimagined the classic legend with a dreamlike staging set in the first half of the 20th century.

 Learn about the storied history of Wagner’s operas at the Met, from the house’s opening season in 1883 to the present day.